fruzsinaagocs/oscode/README.md

 ## TODO

 - Write the dS, S, etc. functions for WKB orders other than 1
-- Truncation error estimate in WKB steps
+- Warning/error message and termination of integration when troublesome point encountered
+- Various error messages and not quiet failure